Quick quiz, answer the following:

-You may not know it, but you have already given your consent to submit to such a test if you’ve been arrested for DUI or DWAI.
+You may not know it, but you have already given your consent to submit to a breathalyzer test if you're arrested for DUI or DWAI.
 Like many other states, Colorado has an “express consent” law.
 This means that by getting behind the wheel and driving on a road or highway in the state of Colorado, you have consented to blood, breath or chemical testing if you have been validly arrested for suspicion of DUI or DWAI.

 No Express Consent to Pre-Arrest Testing

 But that express consent you didn’t know you gave to post-arrest testing does not include consent to any pre-arrest testing - including a breathalyzer test - during the traffic stop prior to arrest if you are over 21-years old.

 Designation as a Colorado “persistent drunk driver,” even if it is your first DUI arrest.

-- Carrying SR-22 insurance even if you are found not guilty of DUI.
+Carrying SR-22 insurance even if you are found not guilty of DUI.

 Additionally, your refusal to submit to post-arrest testing can be used against you at trial as evidence of your guilt.